NovaGamma/Automata/Int1-8-README.txt

-This is the project of the group Int1-8
+This is the project of the group Int1-8:
+-Elvin AUPIAIS--BERTHY
+-Thomas CASASNOVAS
+-Guillaume GOMEZ
+-Anne HIRIART

+The objective of the project was to be able to automate all the tasks we were asked to perform during the courses.
+We therefore had to be able to read a given Finite Automaton (FA), represent it in a table, determine and complete it after testing if it already was, minimize it, find out whether or not it recognizes a given world, find its complementary language and finally standardize it.
+In order to do this, we decided to use Python, which is one of the most efficient.

-Elvin was the main contributor to the project, but not all the function were written by him, but he rewrote and optimized them, hence the code that seems written by only one person
+Elvin was the main contributor to the project, but not all the function were written by him, but he rewrote and optimized them, hence the code that seems written by only one person.

+-Elvin did the synchronization and the magic method __add__ to combine two states into a new one -Thomas wrote the algorithm for the minimize function and the complement -Guillaume wrote the basis of the classes, did all the translation for the test automata, the standardize function and the recognition of a word
+-Anne did all the menu with the check functions that come with it, the load function, the determinization and completion of an automaton

 Elvin's Note